Unprecedented $2 trillion U.S. coronavirus stimulus bill poised for Senate vote

 It also must pass the Democratic-led House of Representatives.
 House Speaker Nancy Pelosi, who proposed a more far-reaching rescue package, did not say whether she would support the Senate version.

-“House Democrats will now review the final provisions and legislative text of the agreement to determine a course of action,” she said in a statement.
+“We’ll see the bill and see how the Senate votes.
+So there’s no decision about timing until we see the bill,” she told reporters.

 House members left Washington 10 days ago, but the lower chamber could quickly pass the bill without requiring them to return if all members agree to do so.

-If just one of the chamber’s 430 members objects, that could lead to delays.
+If just one of the chamber’s 430 current members objects, that could require them to return to Washington to vote in person at a time when several members are self-quarantining.
+Any changes made by the House would also require Senate approval - leading to further delays.

 That concerned health officials, who fear ending the lockdown too soon could bring more virus-related deaths.